-At its core, the name “Patriot” has a direct lineage to those who fought for American independence and established our constitutional Republic.
+At its core, the name “Patriot” has a direct lineage to those who fought for American Independence and established our constitutional Republic.
 That lineage has descended through our history most conspicuously by way of successive generations of Patriots who have pledged “to Support and Defend” our Constitution — those who have been faithful to and have abided by their sacred oaths, even unto death.

 A Time for Choosing

-Today’s Patriots exemplify not only the eternal spirit of Liberty conferred by previous generations of Patriots but also a spirit enlivened in recent history by a constitutional advocate who many regard as the greatest American president of the 20th century.
+Today’s Patriots exemplify not only the eternal spirit of Liberty conferred by previous generations of Patriots but also a spirit enlivened in recent history by a constitutional advocate who many regard as the greatest American president of the twentieth century.

-Ronald Reagan was elected president in 1980 on a platform of strong leadership, constitutional integrity and federalism, and he was devoted to that doctrine.
-Four years later he was re-elected in a landslide, winning every state but his opponent’s home state and, tellingly, the District of Columbia.
+Ronald Reagan was elected president in 1980 on a platform of strong leadership, constitutional integrity, and federalism, and he was devoted to that doctrine.
+Four years later he was reelected in a landslide, winning every state but his opponent’s home state and, tellingly, the District of Columbia.

 Under his leadership, the nation’s slide into the socialist abyss was temporarily arrested.
 He understood as his contemporary, British Prime Minister Margaret Thatcher, stated succinctly: “Socialist governments … always run out of other people’s money.
 They then start to nationalize everything.”

-In 1964, three years before he would serve as Governor of California, Reagan delivered a treatise on Liberty titled, “A Time for Choosing,” which to this day appositely frames conservative philosophy.
+In 1964, three years before he would serve as governor of California, Reagan delivered a treatise on Liberty titled, “A Time for Choosing,” which to this day appositely frames conservative philosophy.